When it comes to your marketing strategy, a one-size-fits-all approach isn't going to cut the mustard these days.

-Messaging can and should be regularly updated according to the new data your target audiences are providing, as they interact with your content.
+Messaging can and should be regularly updated according to the new data your target audiences are providing, as they interact with your business.

 You should adapt your segmentation framework accordingly, with the aim of identifying and allocating resources to your most valuable groups.

-But remember it’s not just existing customers who should all part of your segmentation framework.
+But remember it's not just existing target customers who should all part of your segmentation framework.

 Over to You

-Get started now by identifying your buyer personas and audience characteristics to build an effective segmentation framework.
+Get started now by identifying your prospective customers and audience characteristics to build an effective segmentation framework.

-The more you can personalise your interactions, the more relevant your messaging and therefore the more efficient your use of resources becomes.
+The more you can personalise your interactions, the more relevant your messaging and therefore the more efficient your use of market research becomes.

 Look at the behaviour, needs and values of your audience.
 Create segments and sub-segments.

-Develop your groups and repeat the process continually to refine your framework.
+Develop your groups and repeat the process continually to refine your segmentation framework.

 For help getting your segmentation strategy underway why not get in touch with Incisive Edge.